Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_walk.md

 ## The chemotactic walk reassesses run length based on relative attractant concentration

-We will use the run-and-tumble model introduced in the tutorial implementing a pure random walk as a basis for building a more realistic model of bacterial movement.

-Recall that the previous simulation involved the following components.
+We will use the run-and-tumble model introduced in the random walk tutorial as a basis for building a more realistic model of bacterial movement.
+Recall that this previous simulation involved the following components.

  1. **Run.** The duration of a cell's run follows an exponential distribution with mean equal to the background run duration `run_time_expected`.
  2. **Tumble.** The duration of a cell's tumble follows an exponential distribution with mean 0.1s[^Saragosti2012].
-When it tumbles, we assume it only changes its orientation for the next run but doesn't move in space.
+When it tumbles, we assume that the cell changes its orientation but does not change its position.
 The degree of reorientation is a random number sampled uniformly between 0° and 360°.
  3. **Gradient.** We model an exponential gradient with a goal (1500, 1500) having a concentration of 10<sup>8</sup>.
 All cells start at the origin (0, 0), which has a concentration of 10<sup>2</sup>.
-The ligand concentration at a point (*x*, *y*) is given by *L*(*x*, *y*) = 100 · 10<sup>8 · (1-*d*/*D*)</sup>, where *d* is the distance from (*x*, *y*) to the goal, and *D* is the distance from the origin to the goal; in this case, *D* is 1500√2 ≈ 2121 µm.
+The ligand concentration at the point (*x*, *y*) is given by *L*(*x*, *y*) = 100 · 10<sup>8 · (1-*d*/*D*)</sup>, where *d* is the distance from (*x*, *y*) to the goal, and *D* is the distance from the origin to the goal; in this case, *D* is 1500√2 ≈ 2121 µm.

-In this tutorial, we will change this simulation so that the duration of a run is based on the relative change of concentration of attractant at the cell's current point compared to its previous point.
+In this tutorial, we will modify this simulation so that the duration of a run is based on the *relative* change of concentration of attractant at the cell's current point compared to its previous point.

-In the main text, we described that we would model a chemotactic strategy by sampling from an exponential distribution every *t*<sub>response</sub> seconds (*t*<sub>response</sub> is called the response time), where the mean of the exponential distribution changes based on the relative change in concentration.
-Specifically, we *t*<sub>0</sub> denote the mean background run duration.
-We then every set Δ[*L*] denote the percentage difference between the ligand concentration *L*(*x*, *y*) at the cell's current point and the ligand concentration at the cell's previous point.
+In the main text, we stated that we would model a chemotactic strategy by sampling from an exponential distribution every *t*<sub>response</sub> seconds (*t*<sub>response</sub> is called the response time), where the mean of the exponential distribution changes based on the relative change in concentration.
+Specifically, we let *t*<sub>0</sub> denote the mean background run duration and Δ[*L*] denote the percentage difference between the ligand concentration *L*(*x*, *y*) at the cell's current point and the ligand concentration at the cell's previous point.
 We then:

 1. took the maximum of 0.000001 and *t*<sub>0</sub> * (1 + 10 · Δ[*L*]);
 2. took the minimum of the resulting value and 4 · *t*<sub>0</sub>;
 3. used the resulting value as the mean of an exponential distribution, and sampled a run time *p* from this distribution.
 4. If *p* is smaller than *t*<sub>response</sub>, then the cell will tumble after *p* seconds.
-Otherwise, it continues in its current direction for *t*<sub>response</sub> seconds, at which time it will repeat the above steps.
+Otherwise, it continues in its current direction for *t*<sub>response</sub> seconds, at which time it will repeat steps 1-4.

 We continue this process of running and tumbling for a total of `duration` seconds, where every *t*<sub>response</sub> seconds, we assess whether or not to tumble in the next time interval.
 (And where the likelihood of a tumble is directly related to the change in concentration Δ[*L*].)